mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 **File Structure Explanation:**

-- `variable` block is used to define the variables that can be used in the build configurations.
+- The `variable` block is used to define the variables that can be used in the build configurations.
-- `group` block is used to define the group of targets that
+- The `group` block is used to define the group of targets.
-- `target` block is used to define the build configuration for each target(image).
-We can also execute single target using `docker buildx bake frontend`.
+- The `target` block is used to define the build configuration for each target (image).
+We can also execute a single target using `docker buildx bake frontend`.
 - `context` is the path to the directory containing the Dockerfile.
 - `dockerfile` is the name of the Dockerfile.
 - `tags` is the list of tags for the image.
 - `args` is the list of build arguments for the image.

 Now, we can run the following command to build the images from the above Dockerfiles: